 Sing/Singe came about by swirling words in the mouth, across the tongue, rimming the ears.
 One word is resonant with joy or melancholy; the other, sinister, ashy.
 A single letter divides them and in some cases, they become fully audible (not simply a song being sung or the hiss of burning).
 In many instances there is a story or a space or metaphor confabulated of these words.

 Inexplicably, we’re pulled towards these divisions and overlaps.
 They are superbly audible; stories unfurl and the body leans in closer.
-This opening of Earlid actually marks the first of periodic Liminal Sounds invitations where artists are asked to consider a theme.
-It’s a kind of wishful listening feeding my inquiries and those of listener-visitors, such that a loop of curator-listener-practitioner evolves.
+This opening of Earlid actually marks the first of annual Liminal Sounds invitations where artists are asked to consider a theme.
+It’s a kind of wishful listening feeding a curator’s inquiries and those of listener-visitors, such that a loop of curator-listener-practitioner evolves.
 Sing/Singe was, thus, born.

 Earlid is an enfoldment of sounds upon stories upon bodies and imagined gallery rooms.
 Its virtual medium allows for a private listening experience that becomes crowded with listeners (“… and you tell someone about it, and they tell another, excitedly …”).
 Linger to discover a structure amidst the evanescent quality of sound itself, sutured together at this threshold.

 Sing/Singe includes sound-only works—fully produced, immediate sketches and vocalized experiments.
 Text-driven artistry floats across the page as if it were ensounded.
-One collaboration invites relationships between animated image and sound.
 This opening prelude features newly inspired sonic gems; others are serendipitous investigations from across the span of years.

 Thanks to the artists who responded to the inaugural invitation.
-Visit their curation above to hear and read and see their singe-y and song-full ideas.
+Thanks to the listener-visitors: hear and read and see these singe-y and song-full ideas.

 Artists featured in Sing/Singe: